KS1/allrecipes/README.md

 AS A user I WANT to login the recipe website SO THAT I can add recipes and save them on the recipe website

+AS A user I WANT to see my name on the navbar after I log in

 AS A user I WANT to see a recipe form with dish name, short description, prep and cooking time, ingredients, directions, and nutrition facts colums SO THAT I can add a recipe

 AS A user I WANT to save my recipe on the recipe website SO THAT I can go back to check my recipes whenever I want